huixie90/cpp_papers/concat.md

 ## Borrowed vs Cheap Iterator

 `concat_view` can be designed to be a `borrowed_range`, if all the underlying ranges are.
 However, this requires the iterator implementation to contain a copy of all iterators and sentinels of all underlying ranges at all times (just like that of `views::zip` [@P2321R2]).
 On the other hand (unlike `views::zip`), a much cheaper implementation can satisfy all the proposed functionality provided it is permitted to be unconditionally not borrowed.
 This implementation would maintain only a single active iterator at a time and simply refers to the parent view for the bounds.

 Experience shows the borrowed-ness of `concat` is not a major requirement; and the existing implementation in [@rangev3] seems to have picked the cheaper alternative.
-We follow suit in this proposal.
+This paper proposes the same.

 ## Common Range